WRITE A REVIEW

 I have never been a Chanel perfume girl in my life and when I became a perfume collector myself and a perfumista and began learning and exploring the world of fragrance quite deeply, even then I came to like Guerlain but never Chanel.
 That was until I came across the Exclusives collection and I found that I really liked all the ones I received those mini bottles of, which included No. 18, 28 La Pausa and 31 Rue Cambon.
 Of those 28 La Pausa was my fave because it is an iris scent, I have found that Rue Cambon was not complex enough for my taste and No. 18. is simply not me but all are really nice, yet all share one thing in common, which is that they are weak, hence they come in those huge bottles and are really overpriced though definitely great perfumes worth perhaps even that price tag.
 After this I somehow fell in love with No. 5. and wore it all spring, loved both the EDT and the EDP versions.
 It happened as I received a soap as a gift and as an animalic scent lover I really smelled the civet but also loved the elegance, powderiness and wearability.
 A huge classic.
 Then when I moved to Vienna, Austria, I gained access to the entire line.
 Cuir de Russie was always one I wanted to try.
 I am generally not a leather person but an animalic scent person and the moment I smelled it I knew it was me.
 Hubby loved it too and said the same thing.
 Cuir de Russie is simply a perfect scent, wearable while animalic and dirty and though weak as all Exclusives are perhaps that is the key to it not being overkill.
 This has been on my wishlist ever since trying it.
 The one that I think is even bigger and a larger than life composition is Coromandel, that is probably one of the best created perfumes ever.
 If I had to choose between the two, well I would be in trouble, I love the complexity of Coromandel and how unique it is and I also love how that one actually seems to have more sillage and lasting power but I also love how I feel that Cuir de Russie is so me and almost a part of me.
 So which I never thought would happen actually happened, the first perfumes on my wishlist are all Chanel; Cuir de Russie, Coromandel and No. 5.
 EDP in this order.
 As much as I tried to resist I simply could not ignore the magnitude of those enormous creations.

+LOVE LOVE LOVE CdR!
+Bought the giant size EdT when les exclusifs was launched, and the parfum extrait when Chanel relaunched it.
+What can I say, one sniff brings to mind the most beautiful, buttery soft, camel-coloured leather.
 There are aldehydic florals and a touch of sweetness- but not too much.
 I would not say this is a "girly" fragrance -- also it is not for those who like fruity scents.
 It is definitely not for the mainstream - but I love it all the more for that!I am constantly complimented on this perfume, and even on occasion hubby steals a bit of the EdT to wear as cologne

 I got a large decant of this from TPC and have waited a year to review it, I've worn it maybe a dozen of times and sprayed it in the air a bit as well.
 I just can't bring myself to like it.
 I agree with many reviewers below that get a "dirty" sense from it, and unfortunately it's not a pleasant dirty to me.
 Cerulfox's review below points out the animalic style, I agree with that as well.
 I think the leather and tobacco in this might be the culprit, though I love those notes in other perfumes, I think they're either too strong or are playing off some other notes in a bad way.
 I will definitely not be purchasing a full size of this.

 Skin: Oily, Fair, Cool

 Wasn't sure how I felt about this one till I read some negative reviews here.
 I agree with the other reviews who said it smells rather "dirty" underneath and then as if there is another scent trying to cover it up on top.
 I really wanted to like this but its a big no from me.